 - The Code applies to members as well as non-members who offer their services as part of their MSPAlliance Membership.

 - The term ‘appropriate authority’ relates to any person or organization with authority over your individual activities.
-For practicing managed services professionals, this typically refers to an employer or client.
+For practicing manage service professionals, this typically refers to an employer or client.

 - The Code guides personal conduct of the individual members of the MSPA.
 Members are required to notify MSPA of significant violations of this Code by other MSPA members